GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 - [ ] All cards on the same board have access to the same set of labels
 - [ ] Different boards do not share labels
 - [ ] Tests exist for each of the above specs
+- [ ] UI looks the same as in the mockups

 ## Quality Rubric